zechlau14/zechlau14.github.io/projects/heartbreaker.md

 Each Species has 4 features.
 The features are gained sequentially.

 Each PC has at least two species they may choose from at level up: their primary species and dragon-blood.
-If in your game, the PC has been biten by a goblin or an undead, those species' features are also available to you.
+If in your game, the PC has been biten by a goblin, you may choose to gain goblin features -- Goblinisation is contagious.

 If you wish to play as a further mixed-species character, please discuss with your DM at character generation.

 Cat?
 2nd magical race?

+##### Species Template

+each template gives +1HP & +1 Initiative?

+Starting equipment: item and other animal, linked biologically or otherwise iconic

+Starting equipment (addenda): cultural, religious, or problem-approach signifier

+A -- Animal nature.
+Establishes how being this animal works.

+A -- Animal feature.
+Feel free to pull from pop culture as well as biology.
+If the Animal Nature doesn't provide you anything for combat, this feature should be combat-related.

+B -- Animal feature (utility or support)

+C -- Animal Feature (combat-related)

+D -- Capstone, related to some greater entity

 #### Human